worace/clarke-coin/iteration_1.markdown

 ### 2 - Generating a Transaction

-A "transaction" represents the standard unit of exchange within our currency.
-It's how coins get transferred from one wallet address (public key) to another.
+A "transaction" represents a transfer of currency from one address to another.
 As we'll see, we use our private key to _sign_ this transfer, mathematically proving that we are authorized to transfer this money.

-Fundamental to creating a Transaction is the idea of individual chunks of currency referred to as "Transaction Outputs."
+Fundamental to creating a Transaction is the idea of "Transaction Outputs" -- individual chunks of currency that are available to be transferred.
 When we "spend" coins in Bitcoin, we are actually transferring Transaction Outputs.
 This transfer will in turn generate new Transaction Outputs that could later be spent by the new owner as an input to a different transaction.